Irish Christmas Blessings, Greetings and Poems

 - "Christmas Day" by Paul Durcan

 - "Oíche Nollag na mBan" by Seán Ó Ríordáin

 - "The Kerry Christmas Carol" by Sigerson Clifford

-And however you decide to celebrate Christmas, I hope your heart is warmed by the loved ones in your life.
-Nollaig shona duit—Merry Christmas!
+However you decide to celebrate Christmas, I hope your heart is warmed by the loved ones in your life.
+Nollaig shona duit—merry Christmas!